okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/interactioncode/setup-app.md

 > **Note:**  Remember to add the appropriate path in your app for redirection.

-On the **General** tab, the **Client Credentials** section contains the **Client ID** for your app integration.
-For native and single-page applications, it also shows the **Client authentication** that defaults to **None**.
-The use of **None** for client authentication requires the use of a Proof Key for Code Exchange (PKCE) for additional verification.
-PKCE ensures that only the client that requests the access token can redeem it.

-Save the generated **Client ID** value to implement your authorization flow.
+From the **General** tab of your app integration, save the generated **Client ID** value to implement your authorization flow.
 If you have a web application, you also need to save the **Client secret** value.

 ### Enable the Interaction Code grant on an application